sverze/aws-terraform-squid-proxy-vpc/README.md

 Install terraform command line tool.
 Depends on your OS, [Install Terraform](https://www.terraform.io/intro/getting-started/install.html) has some descent instructions.

 If you are using OSX I suggest you use [Homebrew](https://brew.sh/) to install the terraform package.

-### Anything Else

-If you intend to play around with the micro-service you will need a few other tools as well.
-There will be further instructions on setting up the micro service a little latter.

 ## Building / Running